Should

 struggle.
 The problem with such an approach is that if the client doesnt

-understand and accept that sort of approach, then not much gets
+understand and accept that sort of approach with informed consent right from

 psychotherapy